 But unless and until that happens, coral will naturally replenish itself indefinitely.
 So in reality all the guilt-tripping is for naught.
 We needn’t worry about the Marshall Islands, the Marquesas, the Maldives, or any of the thousands of other tropical isles supposedly facing imminent inundation.
 Not for the foreseeable future anyway.
-These island-nations are not in any way threatened by seas that continue to rise at the very modest rate of 7 or 8 inches per century because the coral of which they are formed can grow much faster than that, and will easily keep pace.
+These island-nations are not in any way threatened by seas that continue to rise at the very modest rate of 7 or 8 or 10 inches per century because the coral of which they are formed can grow much faster than that, and will easily keep pace.
 Undoubtedly, these places can and will on occasion experience flooding, though, as would any low-lying landform sitting in the middle of an ocean periodically swept by strong storms and large waves.

 The mass media is perennially atwitter with alarming bulletins about this or that impending catastrophe.
 And almost always, the promised apocalypse fails to materialize.
 This time will be no different.
 You’d think that we would learn after so many false alarms.
 Yet somehow we fall for it every time.